 The upstairs part of my house is for guests only, and I only accept one work-awayer at a time, so the whole floor will be all yours.
 It has two smallish guest bedrooms and a guest bathroom with shower, toilet and basin, all off a wide hallway at the top of the stairs.
 (I live exclusively on the ground floor.)
 There are two twin beds in one room, and a queen size bed in the other, with good pillows and bedding.
 Each room has a dormer window looking out to the 19th century primary school across the street.
 There's room for your belongings, hangers on a rail, a small table and chair, it's not luxury but it's far from camping.

 Note that my house is on the main road of the village, it's a one-way sort of ring road.
 There are very few cars passing from 11pm to 6am, but before and after that there are cars passing every few minutes.
-If you sleep with your shutters and window open, you will hear that traffic, and the kiddies in the school yard start shouting in earnest around 8:30 a.m. or so on weekdays, and also at recess and lunch time (during the school year).
+If you sleep with the shutters and window open, you will hear that traffic, and the kiddies in the school yard start shouting in earnest around 9 a.m. or so on weekdays, and also at recess and lunch time (during the school year).
 Between cars and when the kids are indoors, it's entirely silent, there are no big highways anywhere near, no barking dogs or crying babies.
 However -- if you're a light sleeper and you don't get out of bed fairly early, you may be disturbed by the school kids.
 Additionally, the streetlamp just outside my house switches off at 11pm, after which it is pitch black.
 You can quite literally look out the window and see the Milky Way when it's clear.
 But if you go to bed before 11 p.m. and light coming through the curtains is likely to bother you, the street lamp may be a problem for you.

 Recent dinner menus for workawayers: local Sainte Maure goat cheese, goose or pork rillettes.
-Cod fillets with brown butter and capers, Chicken Cacciatore on creamy polenta, Buckwheat crepes with ham, egg and cheese, Pot au Feu, Tartiflette Savoyarde.
+Cod fillets with brown butter and capers, Chicken Cacciatore on creamy polenta, buckwheat crepes with ham, egg and cheese, Pot au Feu, Tartiflette Savoyarde.
 Typical desserts are plum clafoutis, peach crumble, chestnut cream "Mont Blanc" and baked apples.

 At the top of my village, housed in the chateau, is the very fine and modern National Museum of Prehistory, where our claim to fame is the flints fashioned into tools during the Stone Age, and traded all across Europe.
 During nice weather, half the town will stop into the cafes, it's an easy way to meet people.
 The excellent Tourist Office is steps away, always full of info for visitors.
 The municipal swimming pool is open in the summer, there are zumba classes (in French!) during the school year.
-There are buses to and from my village a few times a day, especially handy if you'd like to go to the big city of Tours a bit more than an hour away.
+There are buses to and from my village a few times a day, especially handy if you'd like to go to the big city of Tours, which is a bit more than an hour away.
 Tours is on the main high-speed train line between Paris and Bordeaux.